The MCA is a well-established course with an extensive network of teaching staff and over 130 alumni. The following charts its development.

 The Master of Customs, Administration and International Trade Law was founded in December 2005 by the Department of Customs and Excise at Münster University in cooperation with the then German Society for Technical Cooperation (now “GIZ”).
 It was designed for customs officers from the Southern African Development Community (SADC).
 Participants from several African states attended Münster University for a whole year of full-time study before returning home to write their Master’s theses.
 The course ran successfully until 2011.

 In 2014, the course was relaunched as the “Master of Customs, Taxation and International Trade Law”, for both the public and private sector.
 To improve the career-study balance the course was restructured for part-time students.
-With the advent of the Covid Pandemic in 2020, we delivered the course fully online with classes held on three Saturdays of each month.
+With the advent of the Covid Pandemic in 2020, we held the course completely online with lectures taking place on three Saturdays of each month.

 The MCA course has profited immensely from its co-operation with the World Customs Organisation (WCO).
 Under the auspices of Prof. Dr. Hans-Michael Wolffgang, both the Department of Customs and Excise and its successor, the Institute of Customs and International Trade Law (ICTL), have contributed to related projects such as: